Skip to Content

 Wildlife

 To stay resilient in the face of climate change and other threats to ecosystems, parks must carefully monitor wildlife and their habitats.
-NPF supports priority natural resource projects to help study and conserve native species in a changing climate.
+NPF supports priority natural resource projects to help study and protect native species in a changing climate.

 • Arrowleaf Balsamroot around Antelope Flats, Grand Teton National Park